ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C04_Using_Types.md

 ```

 The annotation tells us that `user_data` maps names (`str`) to ages (`int`).
-The type hint ensures that someone doesn't accidentally pass in, say, a dict mapping names to something else like phone numbers (unless it matches the specified types).
+The type annotation ensures that someone doesn't accidentally pass in, say, a dict mapping names to something else like phone numbers (unless it matches the specified types).

 Using these collection type annotations (`List`, `Tuple`, `Set`, `Dict`) greatly enhances code documentation.
 They specify not just that a variable is a list or dict, but what's inside it.